How to clean your air conditioner filter

 air conditioner filter removal

-You may notice a second filter within the air filter frame – this is the Air Cleaning Filter.
-We recommend this is cleaned every three months in the same way as cleaning the Air Filter it sits within.
-Your Air Cleaning Filter should be replaced annually.
+You may notice a second filter within the air filter frame — this is the Air Cleaning Filter.
+We recommend cleaning it every three months in the same way as cleaning the Air Filter it sits within.
+You should replace your Air Cleaning Filter annually.

 clean the Heat Exchanger within your air conditioner